RadyaBen/News_Publicist/README.md

 * This is a single-page application for article management.
 There is a main page which contains news cards that dynamically fetch data from the news API.
 * A user can explore the list of the articles and read a selected one.
 * A user also has the ability to filter articles by title or description.
-* The front-end part is developed with TypeScript, ReactJS, Redux, HTML, SASS, and Material-UI.
+* The front-end part is developed with TypeScript, ReactJS, Redux, HTML, SCSS, and Material-UI.
 The back-end part is developed with Axios.

 ## Getting started